onepanelio/docs/docs/CVAT/create_annotation_model.md

+## Why Pre-Annotate?
+Pre-annotation will cut the time to annotate large amounts of data by orders of magnitude.
+The idea is simple, annotate once then QC each successive dataset after.
+Once you have annotated enough data, you can train a model to pre-annotate the rest of your images with a few button clicks.

 ## Training Model Through CVAT
-Once you have annotated enough data, you can train a model to pre-annotate rest of your images.
-This can save a lot of time in annotation.

 1 - Annotate enough images in your CVAT task.
 2 - Go back to your CVAT dashboard and click on `Create New Annotation Model` in that task.
-You will see a popup with few options.
+You will see a popup with a few options.
-3 - Select appropriate model type (TensorFlow OD API recommended) and then select the model (i.e ssd-mobilenet-v2-coco-201).
+3 - Select the appropriate model type (TensorFlow OD API recommended) and then select the model (i.e ssd-mobilenet-v2-coco-201).
 4 - Select the machine type.
 A machine with multiple GPUs will speed up your training process.
 5 - Enter optional arguments.
 See below for more details.

 ![CVAT flowchart](../assets/img/auto-annotation-v.2.0.png?raw=true)